jelodev/Pog-Twitter/README.md

 # Installation
 Go to [Releases](https://github.com/JeloLeaks/PogTwitter/releases/).

-Dude there is no way you don't know how to download, extract and run the app.
+Dude there is no way you don't know how to download, and run the app.

 But there will be a tutorial soon on both downloading and using the app :)